 How to inspect a vehicle before you buy it

-Smart used car buyers bring along their best investigative skills when they go to the dealership.
+used car buyersbring along their best investigative skills when they go to the dealership.
 The first place to start is by reading the FTC-required Buyers Guide window sticker on the car.
-The attached guide provides important information about the vehicle and whether it is being sold with a warranty or “as is”.
+The attached guide provides important information about the vehicle and whether it is being sold with a warranty or "as is".

 Check the exterior of the car for scratches, rust, and dents.
 Rust, in particular, is cause for concern as Mr. V's customer, Shane Hammack, found out the hard way.
 Window cracks, worn tires, and broken lights should raise red flags on the overall condition of the car.